Car Insurance in Italy

 Keep your Car Protected in Italy

-If you are relocating to Italy and need expat car insurance, you'll be able to travel around Italy without a worry with our customizable Physical Damage and Third-Party Liability coverage.
+If you are relocating to Italy and need expat car or motorcycle insurance, you'll be able to travel around Italy without a worry with our customizable Physical Damage and Third-Party Liability coverage.
 Our auto insurance plans allow us to cover any vehicle with an Italian license plate.
 And our growing number of offices overseas allows for direct, in-person support when you need it most.

 Do You Need Car Insurance in Italy?